 Using computer-assisted braking on each wheel of your vehicle, electronic stability control can help your car retain traction in challenging road conditions.
 This will keep your vehicle from spinning and assist the driver during complex maneuvers.
 Electronic stability control helps lower the chances of flipping by ensuring your tires stay on the road and monitoring your steering wheel input.
 It activates when the systems detect that you are losing control of your steering.

 Automatic parking systems, like parallel parking, can help guide your car during specific maneuvers.
 By activating the automatic parking system near an available spot, your car will use sensor technology to estimate the size of the area and navigate your vehicle into that spot.
 This can help avoid bumping into other cars in a tight parking situation and get your vehicle out of traffic and into a parking spot faster.

 One of the most prominent car safety features, air bags, are inflatable pockets of air that deploy during crashes and impacts.
 Most cars come with front and side airbags, which can help protect both the driver and the passengers.
 Air bags can drastically reduce the severity of injuries during a crash, cushioning the head and upper body from the brunt of the force of an accident.

-Safety Features Are Important, But You’ll Still Need to Practice Methods of Safe Driving
+Car Safety Features Are Important, But You’ll Still Need to Practice Safe Driving

 Car safety technology has saved countless lives and made safe driving that much easier for everyone on the road.
 But, even with all the advancements in safety, you’ll still need to be attentive and observant on the road.
 Make sure to drive at safe speeds, carefully monitor your vehicle’s blind spots, and stay alert while driving.
 By combining technology and safe driving practices, you can ensure you get to your destination safe and sound.